ostracod/ostracode-old/languageDocumentation/fundamentals.md

 * `genericT` is the type of an item which may be qualified with one or more arguments.

 Note that evaltime variables can store items with type `typeT` even at runtime.
 This allows applications to manipulate types which are not known during compilation.

+## Anchors

+An anchor is a value which holds a reference to an evaltime variable.
+When dereferenced, an anchor may be used to read or write the associated variable.
+The purpose of anchors is to allow comptime expressions to hold a notion of an evaltime variable without actually accessing the variable.
+Anchors may be passed between comptime expressions, and then transferred to evaltime so that they may be dereferenced.

+Anchors have the following restrictions:

+* Anchors may only reference variables created with the `const` and `mutable` statements.
+* When creating an anchor, the associated variable must be visible in the current scope.
+* When transferring an anchor from comptime to evaltime, the referenced variable must be visible in the current scope, or the variable must be importable by the current module.
+* An anchor may only be dereferenced in an expression which is evaltime with respect to the associated variable.